HBO Films

-HBO Films (formerly called HBO Premiere Films and HBO Pictures) is an American production and distribution company, a division of the cable television network HBO that produces feature films and miniseries.
-The division produces fiction and non-fiction works, primarily for distribution to their own customers, though recently the company has been funding theatrical releases.
+HBO Films (formerly called HBO Premiere Films and HBO Pictures) is an American production and distribution company founded in 1983 as a division of the cable television network HBO that produces feature films and miniseries.
+The division produces fiction and non-fiction works under HBO Documentary Films, primarily for distribution to their own customers, though recently the company has been funding theatrical releases.

-HBO Films slates three or four films per year and develops most them internally with theatrical films being distributed by Warner Bros.
+HBO Films slates three or four films per year and develops most of them internally with theatrical films being distributed by Warner Bros.
 Pictures.